 Flexographic Printing | 200 - 1000 ft/min | 30 - 120 pieces/min |

 It is important to note that while digital printing offers higher speeds than flexo; it also requires more setup time due to the fact that files need to be prepped before running through the press.
-On the other hand, flexo tends to require less setup as plates are already prepared beforehand.
+On the other hand, flexo tends to require less setup, as plates are already prepared in advance.
 This allows for faster turnaround times for small runs when compared with digital printing options.
 Ultimately, selecting one over the other will depend heavily on specific project requirements such as budget constraints or lead times.

 1. Cost Comparison